-Fried King Crab Legs starts with frozen Alaskan King Crab Legs, dipped, and breaded in our custom coating.
+Fried Crab Legs starts with frozen Alaskan King Crab Legs, dipped, and breaded in our custom coating.
 We fry them in lard in a cast iron dutch oven.

 These massive king legs were filled with meat, dipped in our homemade breading, and fried to a perfect golden brown crunch… absolutely stunning!